ehsanlotfi/cheatsheets/!AI.md

     -  A system that suggests items (like movies, products, or songs) to users based on their preferences and behavior.

 ## Tools
-0. Machin Learning
+    - ML and Data Analysis
         - Numpy
         - Pandas
         - Matplotlib
-    - Seaborn
         - Scikit-learn
         - TensorFlow
         - Keras
         - PyTorch

+    - Data Visualization
-    - HuggingFace
+        - Seaborn
-    - OpenCV
+        - Plotly

-    - Transformers
+    - Deep Learning Frameworks

-0. Deep learning And Analyse data
-    - Jupyter Notebook, Polar, PySpark, Plotly
+        - Jupyter
+        - PySpark
+        - Polar

+    - Image Processing
+        - YOLO
+        - Detectron2
+        - MediaPipe

-0. Vector Databases
+    - Vector Databases
         - Pinecone
         - Weaviate

+    - Text Processing
+        - NLP tools and models

-0. crypto currency
+    - crypto currency
         - `Pine Script` Is a lightweight programming language created by `TradingView` for writing custom indicators, strategies, and alerts on     financial charts.
 It's easy to learn and allows traders to automate technical analysis directly within the TradingView platform.

-0. Image Processing
-    - YOLO, Detectron2, MediaPipe, OCR

-0. Video Processing

-0. Voice Processing

-0. Text Processing